OscarAbraham/UITKEditorAid/README.md

 that can be used for more low level stuff.

 ### [Rebinder](https://artehacker.com/UITKEditorAid/api/ArteHacker.UITKEditorAid.Rebinder.html)
-There are things that need `VisualElement.Bind(serializedObject)` to be called to be updated in UIToolkit.
+There are elements that need to be bound again (`VisualElement.Bind(serializedObject)`) to be updated in UIToolkit.
 For example, items that are added to a list, or fields with the `[SerializeReference]` attribute that change type.
 The problem is that each element that is bound separately has an important performance cost.
 The Rebinder element solves that by binding the whole hierarchy every time an update is needed.
 It also throttles rebinding requests, putting together